TEST 2: Verifying The Heater Element Is Getting Ground

 NOTE: Remember, you'll test the wire that's on the engine wiring harness connector side and NOT on the O2 sensor itself.

-- Connect the red multimeter test lead to battery (+).
+Connect the red multimeter test lead to battery positive (+) post.

 Let's take a look at your test results:

-If your multimeter still doesn't register the 10 to 12 Volts DC, then the most likely cause of this missing Ground is an ‘open’ in the wire that connects to terminal number 1 of the O2 sensor's harness connector and its Ground point on the engine or chassis.
+If you still don't see 10 to 12 Volts DC, then the most likely cause of this missing Ground is an ‘open’ in the BLK/TAN wire between the O2 sensor's engine wiring harness connector and chassis Ground.

 TEST 3: Testing The Heater Element's Resistance